geeksforsocialchange/gfsc-v3/content/blog/2022/gfsc-2021-roundup/index.md

 [Taser usage by Greater Manchester Police has risen to its highest ever level](https://resistancelab.network/our-work/gmp-taser-update/index.html)

 In further work with Resistance Lab, we produced and ran an online panel about the threat of Tasers to residents of Greater Manchester.
-This was based on our research work and report from 2019 [link], and featured an amazing panel of speakers who have been working on this issue for years.
+This was based on our research work and [report](https://resistancelab.network/our-work/taser-report/index.html) from 2019, and featured an amazing panel of speakers who have been working on this issue for years.
 The event is still on YouTube if you want to watch it!

 [No more Tasers: Live panel event](https://resistancelab.network/news/2021-02-25-no-more-tasers-panel.html)